 Yoga allows for body awareness.
 Slowing down your breathing and entering into a parasympathetic 'rest and digest' state increases the flow of oxygen.
 Breathing centres your mind as each pose centres your body.
 It's a mind-body workout that relaxes your nervous system.

 Regular yoga practice allows athletes to practise mindfulness or the act of slowing down racing thoughts and finding stillness.
 Findings from a 2011 study concluded that yoga assists in the reduction of stress, anxiety, depression and chronic pain, in improving sleep and in enhancing overall well-being and quality of life.

 Yoga can be part of sport-specific athletic training.
 Certain poses, for instance, may mirror the types of movements you'll be doing in that sport.
 For example, leg extension lifts and holds resemble a kicking motion that you'd do in football.
 You could do the leg extension machine or hip adductor machine at the gym to build muscle and enhance the movement that way.
 But you aren't going to be working on joint flexibility and balance like you would doing it in yoga.

 A vinyasa flow can promote fluidity of movement patterns.
 A common yoga flow is a sun salutation.
 Instead of static stretches, vinyasa classes encourage constant movement as you stretch beyond a normal range of motion (ROM).
 This exercise helps to elongate muscles and build muscular endurance and stamina.

-Yoga improves alignment, ROM and muscle fiber recruitment.
+Yoga improves alignment, ROM and muscle fibre recruitment.
 This strengthens the kinetic chain of movement, which results in boosted performance, whatever your athletic sport or your status as a beginner or pro.